KiichiroWang/lab3/lab.md

     }
 }
 ```

+Screenshots of StringServer website queries:

 __Screenshot 1__

 ![Screenshot 1](Screenshot1.PNG)

-For the first screenshot the main methods being called are the handleRequest method.
-The method takes in a URI argument which I presume is what gives
+For the first screenshot the main methods being called are the handleRequest() method.
+The method takes in a URI argument
-the method what the user added to the URL.
-The main relevant value of the method
+which I presume is what gives the method what the user added to the URL.
+The main relevant value of the method is the "message"
-is the "message" string in which is what the user adds onto.
-From the
-add-message request the "message" string will be concantenated with the new
+string, which is the string variables the user adds onto.
+From the add-message request the "message" string will be concantenated
-string input from the URL arguemnt.
+with the new string input from the URL argument and then printed out.

+__Screenshot 2__

 ![Screenshot 2](screenshot2.PNG)

-For screen shot 2, the exact same methods, arguments, and fields are utilized.
-The only difference is that the entire message is once again printed
+For screen shot 2 -- the exact same methods, arguments, and fields are utilized.
+The only difference is that the entire message
-with the previous messages included.
+is once again printed with the previous messages included.

 ### Part 2)

+This part includes the various testing of the testReversed() method.

-Failure Induced Input
+__Failure Induced Input__
 ```
   @Test
   public void testReversed() {